 What range of values for endogeneity is relevant?
-Three applications are used to calibrate it: AK91, the Angrist and Evans (1998, AE98) IV estimates using a dummy for samesex sibships as an instrument for family size, and the Angrist and Lavy (1999, AL99) fuzzy regression discontinuity estimates of class size effects on student learning.
+Three applications are used to calibrate this: AK91, the Angrist and Evans (1998, AE98) IV estimates using a dummy for samesex sibships as an instrument for family size, and the Angrist and Lavy (1999, AL99) fuzzy regression discontinuity estimates of class size effects on student learning.
 These studies span a range of OVB scenarios, from modest (for most of the AK91 estimates), to substantial (in AE98, where OLS exceeds IV by about 50%), to dramatic (in AL99, where IV exceeds small, insignificant OLS estimates by an order of magnitude).
 Yet, the absolute value of estimated endogeneity is no more than 0.47 in these applications, and over 0.4 only for a single specification and sample.
-Although three examples do not make a theorem, we argue that the features of these studies that limit endogeneity are common to empirical strategies designed to estimate causal effects or to mitigate attenuation bias in models with measurement error.
+Although three examples do not make a theorem, we argue that the features of these studies limiting endogeneity are common to empirical strategies designed to estimate causal effects or to mitigate attenuation bias in models with measurement error.2

 Evidence on the reliability of conventional just-ID IV inference notwithstanding, IV practitioners have come to see weak instruments as problematic in just-identified as well as over-identified models.
-Responding to Bound et al. (1995) and Staiger and Stock (1997), analysts now routinely report first-stage t- and F-statistics, a practice that's hard to argue with.
-Yet, Hall et al. (1996) and others since note that requiring, say, a first-stage F-statistic greater than 10 when instruments are truly weak often does more harm than good.
+Responding to Bound et al. (1995), Staiger and Stock (1997), analysts now routinely report first-stage t- and F-statistics, a practice that is hard to argue with.
+Yet, Hall et al. (1996) and others since have noted that requiring, say, a first-stage F-statistic greater than 10 when instruments are truly weak often does more harm than good.
 Requiring first-stage estimates to meet a prespecified cutoff amounts to imposition of a pretest that distorts sampling distributions and makes conventional confidence intervals misleading.
-This is the IV version of the general pretesting problem highlighted by Leeb and Pötscher (2005).
+This is the IV version of the general pretesting problem highlighted by Leeb and Pötscher (2005).3

-Analyses of pretesting to date apply when the analyst is agnostic as to the sign of the first stage.
+Most discussions of pretesting presume the analyst is agnostic as to the sign of the first stage.
 Andrews and Armstrong (2017) observe, however, that the typical just-ID IV scenario includes a theoretical sign restriction.
-This leads us to consider pretesting strategies that maintain a sign restriction on the population first stage.
-Specifically, we examine pretesting rules of the form $t_1 > c$ , where $t_1$ is the first-stage t-statistic and c is a constant chosen by the analyst.
+This leads us to reconsider the effects of pretesting under the assumption that the population first stage is positive.
+Specifically, we examine pretesting rules of the form $t_1 > c$, where t_1 is the first-stage t-statistic and c is a constant chosen by the analyst.
 This examination leads to a novel theoretical result: the median bias of just-ID IV conditional on $t_1 > c$ is minimized by choosing c = 0, that is, by screening on the sign of the estimated first-stage.
 Moreover, median bias of just-ID IV is roughly halved by requiring the estimated first-stage to have the expected (that is, population) sign.

-Surprisingly, pre-screening on the estimated first-stage sign is also shown to be virtually costless: rejection contours for a sign-screened estimator differ little from those obtained without screening.
+Surprisingly, pre-screening on the estimated first-stage sign is also virtually costless: rejection contours for a signscreened estimator are shown here to differ little from those obtained without screening.
 The upshot is that sign-screening mitigates the already-modest median bias of just-ID IV without degrading coverage.
-To the extent that such screening is a feature of modern empirical work, reported IV estimates reflect the impressively minimal bias characteristic of sign-screened IV.
+To the extent that such screening is a feature of modern empirical work, reported IV estimates reflect the impressively minimal bias characteristic of signscreened IV.
 Our theoretical results on the bias-minimizing and bias-mitigating consequences of requiring $t_1 > 0$ therefore strengthen the case for a sanguine view of conventional inference for just-ID IV.